Zoom Connector for SSRS

 Video Tutorial - Integrate Zoom data in SSRS

-Zoom integration in SSRS - How to configure connection for
+Zoom integration in SSRS - How to configure the connection for

 Create Data Source in ZappySys Data Gateway based on API Driver